jcoliver/appalachian-phylogeo/README.md

         + setup-tree-inference.R
     2. Create a .parts file for each data set.
 Current implementation is to do this manually, copy-pasting from partition_finder/<DATASET>/best_scheme_overall.txt into tree_inference/<DATASET>/<DATASET>.parts
     3. Create a script for running RAxML bootstraps.
 Also a manual process.
+        + On the UA HPC, the version of RAxML is raxmlHPC-PTHREADS-AVX2 (and has to be loaded in via `module load raxml`)